Rhosgadfan

-Rhosgadfan is a Welsh village in the county of Gwynedd, formerly in the historic county of Caernarfonshire, and in the community of Llanwnda.
+Rhosgadfan is a Welsh village in the county of Gwynedd, formerly part of the historic county of Caernarfonshire, and within the community of Llanwnda.
 It is notable as the birthplace of Kate Roberts, one of the greatest Welsh-language writers of the 20th century; her childhood home is now a museum (see below).

 History and description

 The view is of Anglesey, Yr Eifl and by walking around you can reach common land called Comin Uwch Gwyrfai and Y Lon Wen.
 Nearby villages include Y Fron and Rhostryfan.
 Rhosgadfan is on the border of Snowdonia National Park.
 The nearest town is Caernarfon and the nearest city is Bangor.
 There are no shops in Rhosgadfan even though it has a population of almost 2,000.